Zeeeepa/xyops/docs/alerts.md

 Per incoming minute of server data:

 1. xyOps evaluates each enabled alert definition whose group scope matches the server.
-2. The alert’s expression (JavaScript format) runs against the current [ServerMonitorData](data.md#servermonitordata) snapshot.
+2. The alert's expression (JavaScript format) runs against the current [ServerMonitorData](data.md#servermonitordata) snapshot.
-3. If the expression returns true, the alert’s internal sample counter increments.
+3. If the expression returns true, the alert's internal sample counter increments.
 If false and previously incremented, the counter decrements toward zero.
 4. When the counter first reaches the max samples, an invocation is created and actions run.
 When the counter subsequently returns to zero, the invocation is cleared and cleared actions run.

 Notes: